Creative advertising is best defined by the sales it helps you achieve. And no-one defined the merits of creative advertising better than David Ogilvy

 This is what is now possible with Facebook advertising.

-For any advertising firm wishing to be successful in 2017 and beyond, the only thing that matters is attribution.
+For any brand wanting to be successful in 2019 and beyond, the only thing that matters is attribution.

 What are we spending and what is the return?
 Data now determines how creative your advertising is.